HOW BELIEFS FORM – PART 2

 But it might be thought that the logical inevitability of us believing every claim we comprehend should have created a very strong evolutionary pressure towards lying whenever it seems that we'd benefit from the lie being believed.
 And it might then be thought that the fact that the average person is far from being this dishonest implies that the logical necessity of credulism can't be true.
 However, this logical necessity actually doesn't imply the evolution of such an extreme level of dishonesty.

-Although lying can initially benefit the liar, it also involves the high risk of a significant cost: reputational damage from the deception being found-out.
+Although lying can initially benefit the liar, it also involves the high risk of the significant cost of reputational damage from the deception being found-out.

 Although we don't always become aware that we've been lied to, we often do, however long it takes.
 Also, the more often someone lies the more likely that at least some of their deception will be found-out.
 And when we become aware that we've been lied to we tend to be strongly motivated to tell others about it, whether to complain or warn or both.